Will Jones and the Blue Dog

 ‘Very fair indeed,’ Sutton said, and he passed across a pamphlet titled, Miners Wanted.
 ‘This will give you more information, and there’s a map on the inside.’

 ‘Here,’ said Will, taking the pamphlet.
 ‘I’ll get your nag for ya, and thanks for the chin-wag, I learned a lot.
 Might see you in a day or two an’ we might not.
 See what ‘appens.’

 The stranger smiled and made his farewells to each of them in turn, before mounting up and riding out into the night.

-After Edward Sutton rode away he stopped down the road and reached behind him for the tiny derringer pistol that he’d stuck in the back of his waistband.
+After Henry Sutton rode away he stopped down the road and reached behind him for the tiny derringer pistol that he’d stuck in the back of his waistband.
 It was getting quite uncomfortable by then.
 He was pleased that he hadn’t needed to use the weapon.
 It seemed certain to him that Will Jones and his mates would do what he wanted without any need for violence.

 © Greg Barron 2022

 Read earlier chapters of Will Jones and the Blue Dog here.

 Get a PDF copy of the first book, Will Jones and the Dead Man’s Letter here for free.